-Visual Representations of The Temptations of St Anthony
+Visual Representations of The Temptations of St Anthony through History

 The earliest paintings to use this story were Italian frescoes of the 10th century.
 During the Medieval times and later, the story was illustrated in various manuscripts and it also became a popular topic for the print media, especially the German engravings.
 In such images, Saint Anthony was often depicted with certain attributes which defined him, such as a bell, a pig, a book, and the Tau cross.
 He was commonly shown being tempted in the wilderness, often by naked women, and is associated with fire – Saint Anthony’s fire.
 Originating around 1500s, some of the earliest paintings depicting the various temptations created by Martin Schongauer, Hieronymus Bosch, and Mathias Grunewald.
 For many, the painting created by Bosch is considered as the most fantastic one which proved to be a major source of inspiration for a number of artists.

 The magical visions and hallucinations which defined the temptations for artists were sources of endless inspiration.
 Representing such demons, artists were allowed to play with their interpretations of the story and to even break or bend certain rules of the very strict and traditional art canons.
 Some artists chose to focus on presenting the Saint prior to the attack of the demons, as is the case with Bosch’s painting which differs greatly from the painters celebrated tryptic of the same subject.
-In more traditional paintings, certain symbols needed to be included to help associate the painting with the story of the Christian monk, while at other times, and this is particularly true during the 20th century, painters truly let their imagination run.
+In more traditional paintings, certain symbols needed to be included to help associate the artwork with the story of the Christian monk, while at other times, and this is particularly true during the 20th century, painters truly let their imagination run.

 The Ultimate Painting

 In 1964, the David L. Loew-Albert Lewin film production company held a contest for a painting on the theme of St. Anthony’s temptations.
 For Salvador Dali, this was to be his first and his last time he ever took part in a competition.
-The winner, whose painting was used in the film The Private Affairs of Bel Ami was the pioneer figure of Dada and Surrealism movement, Max Ernst.
+The winner, whose artwork was used in the film The Private Affairs of Bel Ami was the pioneer figure of Dada and Surrealism movement, Max Ernst.
 Yet, the most well-known version of the St. Anthony’s faith triumphs over the temptations of horrors of sin and evil is, in fact, the version Dali painted.

 Created in New York during the course of few days, Dali’s painting is frequently defined to stand as the precursor to the body of his piece commonly known as the classical period or the Dali Renaissance.
-The painting itself features a nude man, down on one knee, holding a cross up in front of a parade of elephants.
+The piece itself features a nude man, down on one knee, holding a cross up in front of a parade of elephants.
 Two of the elephants carry naked women on their backs, while the rest are carrying towers.
 The parade is led by a large horse and the entire scene is taking place in a surreal desert.
 Certain elements of the painting, such as the fact that elephants are carrying naked women on their backs, led the art historians to interpret the temptations of human sexuality as the major theme of the artwork.
 With the surreal nature of the appearance of the animal parade and the symbolic quality of the horse, standing for the idea of the temptation of power, and the towers symbolizing home comforts, the entire painting is drawing the public’s attention strongly on temptations.
-Regardless of the fact that Dali’s painting didn’t win the contest, the painting went on to become one of the artist’s most famous and influential pieces, marking the point when he embraced the stylistic choices associated with classicism.
+Regardless of the fact that Dali’s piece didn’t win the contest, it went on to become one of the artist’s most famous and influential pieces, marking the point when he embraced the stylistic choices associated with classicism.

 The story of the Temptations of St. Anthony, as we have attempted to showcase for sure, is one of the most repeated subjects in arts.
 Presented across a number of art’s disciplines it carries with it, not only the freedom to play with the representation of the demons, but a very important moral message which has helped to build the idea of a proper and moral life for many.